Skip to Main Content

 Using the Rubric for Online Class Delivery, a class that scores at 68 or below will be identified as Developing.
 Developing classes will be recognized as a class that does not meet best practice standards.
 The faculty member, department chair, AVP, and Vice President of Academic Affairs/College Provost will be provided feedback as to the necessary changes that must be made.

-Class revisions must meet or exceed the Competent standard and be confirmed by the Dean of Online Studies before the start of the next semester the class is taught.
+Class revisions must meet or exceed the Competent standard and be confirmed by the Dean of Academic Innovation before the start of the next semester the class is taught.
 A class that does not meet Quality standards may not be able to be offered.

 Exam Proctoring